 What our experts think

-We asked our experts at HGF and HGF Law LLP for their views on the Unitary Patent and Unified Patent Court - and in particular, how it might impact their sectors and clients
+We asked our experts at HGF and HGF Law LLP for their views on the Unitary Patent and Unified Patent Court - and in particular, how it might impact their sectors and clients.

 Mike Nelson, Partner and Pharmaceutical Specialist, comments: "The potential for a low-cost patent covering the majority of the EU member states is undoubtedly an attractive proposition for the pharmaceutical industry.
-However, uncertainties in relation to the UPC, the potential for a single adverse revocation decision to remove key product protection and uncertainties on the interplay between unitary patents and SPC protection will deter uptake of the unitary patent.
+However, uncertainties in relation to the UPC, the potential for a single adverse revocation decision to remove key product protection and uncertainties on the interplay between Unitary Patents and SPC protection will deter uptake of the Unitary Patent.
 At least in the short term, most pharmaceutical companies will opt out, and are likely to increasingly use national filings for important patents."

-Kate Taylor, Partner and Head of Life Science comments: “This is a notoriously litigious sector with classical EPs validated across many EPC territories - a single, centrally enforceable patent seems attractive.
+Kate Taylor, Partner and Head of the Life Science Team comments: “This is a notoriously litigious sector with classical EPs validated across many EPC territories - a single, centrally enforceable patent seems attractive.
 However, during a transitional period full specifications of UPs must be translated (expensive) and patent portfolios can no longer be actively managed by reducing renewal costs, outweighing the initial UP advantages.”